There are many ways to increase your home’s value without taking on expensive remodeling projects.

 5. New light switch and outlet covers

-Discolored or cracked light switch and outlet covers can make your home seem neglected.
-Real estate agent Jeremy Browne of Arlington, Virginia, tells Money Talks News that replacing these covers is an easy way to make your rooms look better.
+Discolored or cracked covers on light switches and outlets can make your home seem neglected.
+Real estate agent Jeremy Browne of Falls Church, Virginia, tells Money Talks News that replacing these covers is an easy way to make your rooms look better.

 They typically are inexpensive to replace.